timg021/SparseStructuresTEM2/MultisliceCppTest/pdb/ReadmePdb.txt

 Parameter 4 contains the side length (in Angstroms) of the virtual cube in 3D that is supposed to contain the atomic structure inside (see details below).

-Parameter 5 can equal to 0 or 1.
-"0" implies that the atomic structure read from the input file will not be shifted in space.
-"1" implies that the atomic structure read from the input PDB or XYZ file will be shifted into the positive octant of the Cartesian coordinates in 3D and centred inside the enclosing cube.
-The side length of the enclosing cube will be the maximum between the value defined in Parameter 4 and the diameter of the minimal ball in 3D that can contain the whole structure (including the optionally added carbon support).
-If the side length given in Parameter 4 is smaller than the diameter of the minimal ball, it will be replaced with the minimal ball diameter.
-This is done in order to ensure that any rotation of the structure in 3D around the centre of the enclosing cube will keep the structure inside the enclosing cube.
-The centre of the minimal enclosing ball is shifted to coincide with the centre of the enclosing cube.

-Parameter 6 defines the rotation angle around the z axis in degrees.
+Parameter 5 defines the rotation angle around the z axis in degrees.
 The rotation of the whole structure (including the optionally added carbon support layer) is carried out after the centering of the structure inside the enclosing cube.
 The Euler angle convention corresponds to that in Heymann et al, Journal of Structural Biology 151 (2005) 196–207.

-Parameter 7 defines the rotation angle around the y' axis in degrees (y' axis corresponds to the y axis after the initial rotation around the z axis).
+Parameter 6 defines the rotation angle around the y' axis in degrees (y' axis corresponds to the y axis after the initial rotation around the z axis).
 The rotation of the whole structure (including the optionally added carbon support layer) is carried out after the centering of the structure and after the initial rotation around the z axis.

-Parameter 8 defines the rotation angle around the z" axis in degrees (z" axis corresponds to the z axis after the initial rotations around the z and y' axes).
+Parameter 7 defines the rotation angle around the z" axis in degrees (z" axis corresponds to the z axis after the initial rotations around the z and y' axes).
 The rotation of the whole structure (including the optionally added carbon support layer) is carried out after the centering of the structure and after the initial rotation around the z and y' axes.

-Parameter 9 defines the maximum distance (in Angstroms) between two atoms to be considered "duplicates".
+Parameter 8 defines the maximum distance (in Angstroms) between two atoms to be considered "duplicates".
 Such duplicates are removed from the structure before it is written to the output file (only one atom is retained from each group of atoms located closer than this distance to a given atom).
 If this distance is negative, no action will be taken.

-Parameter 10 can be equal to 0, 1 or 2.
+Parameter 9 can be equal to 0, 1 or 2.
-"0" corresponds to sorting of atoms in the output file according to the decreasing atomic weights.
+"0" corresponds to sorting of atoms in the output file according to the decreasing atomic numbers.
 "1" corresponds to sorting of atoms in the output file according to the increasing z coordinates.
 "2" corresponds to sorting of atoms in the output file according to the increasing values in the occupancy column.

-Parameter 11 contains the name of the output file.
+Parameter 10 contains the name of the output file.

-Parameter 12 can be equal to 0, 1 or 2.
+Parameter 11 can be equal to 0, 1 or 2.
 "0" corresponds to muSTEM XTL output file format (http://tcmp.ph.unimelb.edu.au/mustem/dist/muSTEM_v5.0_manual.pdf).
 "1" corresponds to Vesta XYZ file output format.
 "2" corresponds to Kirkland XYZ output file format.
 Note that the optional column with RMS amplitudes of atomic vibrations is not written out.
 It can be added later e.g. by editing the output file in Excel.

-Parameter 13 contains a free-form information line (with no white spaces) that is written in the muSTEM, Vesta and Kirkland XYZ file formats.
+Parameter 12 contains a free-form information line (with no white spaces) that is written in the muSTEM, Vesta and Kirkland XYZ file formats.

 ==================================================================================================
 Example of a valid XYZ file in Kirkland's XYZ format (see detailed description in the